 - Wire sparklers

-The Apex Fire Department wants to remind everyone that children under the age of 16 cannot legally buy or use fireworks in North Carolina.
+Children under the age of 16 cannot legally buy or use fireworks in North Carolina.

 Fire Department Tips